ntrappe/wi21-cse110-lab3/standup_notes.md

 - What will you do today?
    - all the selectors, display, position, flexbox, and grid
    - have a cool design idea for the earth's layers that could use position
+   - try to do all this work using the Pomodoro Timer too
 - Where are you blocked?
 - Comfort Level — How close are we to hitting our sprint goals?